bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Macro only (MAC)

 Description:
 `ENDDO` marks the end of a macro `DO` loop.
 All commands between `DO` and `ENDDO` are executed repeatedly according to the parameters of the `DO` command.
-Between `DO` and `ENDDO`, a control statement may cause execution to jump out of the loop.
-However, jumps into the loop are not legal and result in an error message when `ENDDO` is executed:

-    (ENDDO0) NO MATCHING DO

-Each time `ENDDO` is executed, RNMR checks whether the current `DO` loop is finished.
-The `DO` loop is terminated if the "end" parameter in the `DO` statement was not -1 and the current loop count is greater than or equal to "end" (see description of the "end" parameter under `DO`).
-If "end" was specified as -1 in the `DO` command, then repetition of the commands between `DO` and `ENDDO` will continue indefinitely; only a jump out of the loop or <CTRL-Z\> will terminate the loop.

-If execution of the current `DO`/`ENDDO` cycle is finished, `ENDDO`  decreases the `DO` stack depth by one, thus increasing the number of nested `DO` loops that may be added by one.
-The maximum depth of `DO`/`ENDDO` nesting that may exist at any time is 16 levels.

-If execution of the `DO`/`ENDDO` loop is not complete, `ENDDO` causes macro execution to jump to the next line after the matching `DO` statement and the current loop count is incremented by 1.
-If `DO` specified that a screen identification field should be incremented (`DO` /`IDN`), then that field is updated to show the new loop count.
-Similarly, any local and/or global arguments created by `DO` are incremented by one.
-For more details on the use of `DO`/`ENDDO` loops in macros, see the description of the `DO` command.
+For usage details see the description of `DO`.
 ## ENDTST
 End a macro `TST` block